velvieapp/.github/profile/README.md

-# Welcome to the Forus Community 👋
+# Welcome to Forus Community 👋

 Forus is a brazillian social network developed by students.
 Since then, the Forus Community has been created to make open source libraries available through GitHub.
 We want to create a large community that can help Forus grow and also make tutorials, templates and source codes available for free to use in any other projects.